FOBshippingpoint/umls-search/README.md

 ### Download MetaMapLite

 1. Download [MetaMapLite](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MetaMapLite.html)
-2. Create a folder named `metamaplite` in the root directory of this project.
+2. Create a folder named `metamaplite` in the `src/main/resources/` directory of this project. (我 `metamaplite.properties` 中的路徑改好了，所以可以安心放這)
 3. Unzip the downloaded file and move the `public_mm_lite` folder into the `metamaplite` folder.
 4. Put the UMLs Dataset folders into the `public_mm_mm_lite/data/ivf` folder.